ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 {term}`soil matric potential`, horizontal sub-surface runoff out of the grid cell, and changes in groundwater storage.

-:::{figure} ../../_static/images/4bucketmodel.svg
+:::{figure} ../../_static/images/4BucketModel.svg
 :name: bucket_model
 :alt: 4-Bucket Model
 :class: bg-primary
 :width: 600px

-The 4-Bucket Model represented within grid cell hydrology processes in the Virtual Ecosystem.
+The 4-Bucket Model represents within grid cell hydrology processes in the Virtual Ecosystem.
 Red solid arrows indicate upward vertical flows, red dashed arrows show vertical downward flows.
 The blue arrows indicate horizontal flows out of the grid cell with solid lines representing water that flows out of each layer in the current time step and dashed lines representing water that originates from upstream grid cells and flows through the grid cell directly to the stream.
 **NOTE!** Top soil and middle soil are currently treated as one layer in the model.
-Subsurface runoff (Q2) and interflow (Q3) are currently not implemented; the river discharge is calculated as the sum of surface runoff (Q1) and the flows out of the groundwater buckets (Q4+Q5).
+Subsurface stormflow (Q2) and interflow (Q3) are currently not implemented; the total runoff is calculated as the sum of surface runoff (Q1) and the flows out of the groundwater buckets (=subsurface runoff, Q4+Q5).
 :::

 ### Canopy interception